Do you train people who are new to lifting, or are you just beginning for yourself?

 In a highly advanced powerlifter, the same process is very unlikely to yield any benefit as the leg press and squat are not sufficiently similar.
 (This is also part of the reason it takes time to convert increases in general qualities, such as leg size, into improved performance in the actual lifts in advanced athletes, especially where said general qualities were obtained via general means, hence a more periodised approach).

-3 – As a sort of synthesis of the above, where more advanced athletes can and should draw a distinction between the adaptation derived from given stimuli, amongst novices the lines are blurred.
+3 – Where more advanced athletes can and should draw a distinction between the adaptation derived from given stimuli, amongst novices the lines are blurred.
 In the untrained, hypertrophy work can promote maximal strength, and work that would be “technique” work (or a low-stress day) in an advanced athlete’s program due to having lower volumes and RPEs may still be enough to elicit adaptation in novices.
 Whilst there is no doubt that for the expression of maximal strength qualities there is benefit to training with heavier weights, the need for true intensification/a peak is reduced, and given the long-term imperatives of developing size and good technique, sticking to largely “hypertrophy” and “technique” loading parameters for novices is likely enough to continue to develop their base.

 Given all of what I’ve said above, a decent framework for developing a novice plan is the following.

-2 – There is probably benefit to performing work with deliberate tempos and/or pauses or other similar positional work.
-My friend JP Cauchi often says (in that I heard him say it once) “move slow, learn fast”.
+My friend JP Cauchi often says “move slow, learn fast”.
 There is a relationship between the speed of movement and degree of movement precision.
 Consider that old trick of stabbing a knife into a table between your outstretched fingers – if you did it at a snail’s pace nobody would be concerned for your wellbeing, but if you go at it in a more frenzied fashion it’s much more fun to watch.
 The same is true of motor tasks – it is easier to establish the sequencing of joint movements and impart some positional awareness on people when they move slower, and they are likely to be more consistent in their execution doing so.
 In the powerlifts, however, establishing rhythm (eg a faster drop into the hole for a squat) will help performance long-term, so once positional consistency is reasonable this is the next step.